Octavio Dotel: New York Mets

 Dotel graduated from Liceo Cansino Afuera in the Dominican Republic and was signed by the New York Mets as an amateur free agent in 1993.
+At the time of his signing Dotel used a false birthdate to pass as 17 years old when he was in fact 19.
 He played for their minor league affiliate in the Dominican Summer League through 1994 and then was promoted through the Mets' minor league system for the next several seasons.
 Dotel made his MLB debut on June 26, 1999, for the Mets, taking the loss in a 7–2 defeat to the Atlanta Braves.
 His first MLB win came July 1, 1999, against the Florida Marlins.
 He ended the season pitching three innings in relief and as the winning pitcher in the 15-inning Game 5 of the 1999 National League Championship Series against the Braves.
 The game ended with Robin Ventura's Grand Slam Single.

 He was voted NL Player of the Week for the week of July 25, 1999.

 Houston Astros

 On December 23, 1999, the Mets traded Dotel with Roger Cedeño and minor leaguer Kyle Kessel to the Houston Astros for Mike Hampton and Derek Bell.

 In 2000, Dotel went 3–7 with 16 saves and a 5.40 ERA in 50 games (16 starts).
 He began the season as a starter but was converted to a reliever for the Astros; Dotel began to fill in as a closer for an injured Billy Wagner.
 This season marked the first time in National League history that a pitcher had over 15 starts and 15 saves (the other seasons in MLB history where this feat happened were in 1957, when Ray Narleski started 15 games and had 16 saves with the Cleveland Indians, in 1999, when Tim Wakefield had 17 starts and attained 15 saves for the Boston Red Sox, and in 2004, when Dustin Hermanson started 18 games and converted 17 saves for the San Francisco Giants).

 In 2001, Dotel again began the season as a starter but moved into the bullpen as the setup man for Wagner.
 Dotel had an excellent season in 2002; he led all relievers with 118 strikeouts and helped secure a well-reputed bullpen for the Astros then.
-By 2003, Dotel and Wagner were joined by future Astros closer Brad Lidge and all three partook in a historic event in which six Astros pitchers combined for a no-hitter against the New York Yankees on June 11, 2003.
+By 2003, Dotel and Wagner were joined by future Astros closer Brad Lidge and all three partook in a combined no-hitter against the New York Yankees on June 11, 2003.

-After the 2003 season, Wagner was traded to the Philadelphia Phillies, and Dotel started 2004 as the closer for the Astros.
+After the 2003 season, Wagner was traded to the Philadelphia Phillies, and Dotel started the 2004 season as the closer for the Astros.